 You could pay off some of your debt and reduce it below the £5,000 mark.
 Lowering your debt to this amount will stop the risk of your creditor taking further action to make you bankrupt.

-Your house is probably the most valuable asset, so if you agree with your creditors to add a voluntary charge on your property, then this offers a creditor a stable guarantee that you are serious about paying back your debt to them.
+Your house is probably the most valuable asset so if you agree with your creditors to add a voluntary charge on your property then this offers a creditor a stable guarantee that you are serious about paying back your debt to them.

 If you can’t agree to the Statutory Demand by the creditor, then you can apply for the courts to set aside your demand.